Quitch/GW-AI-Overhaul/README.md

   - Foundation: air/naval
   - Synchronous: balanced
   - Revenants: orbital
-- Customise each enemy/Sub-commander
+- Customise each enemy/Sub Commander
   - Unique model
   - Unique personality
   - Unique colour
   - Fight according to their faction's preferred style
 - Six new difficulties suitable for anyone from a new player to a veteran of the game
-- Reduced Sub-commander power so they won't carry the game for you anymore
+- Reduced Sub Commander power so they won't carry the game for you anymore
 - Adds the possibility of multiple factions in a system and a FFA occuring
 - Adds support for shared army enemies
 - Bosses are distinctly more difficult than the surrounding systems